-- 1. Introductory speech: Describe your interest in science - 2.
-Process analysis speech: Explain how to perform a technical or scientific task - Advocacy speech: Persuade or motivate listeners to act on an issue of environmental importance - 4.
+- 1. Introductory speech: Describe your interest in science - Process analysis speech: Explain how to perform a technical or scientific task - Advocacy speech: Persuade or motivate listeners to act on an issue of environmental importance - 4.
 Scientific explanation speeches: Explain a scientific process or principle once for an expert audience and again for a lay audience - 5.
-Interview presentation: Develop and present your resume and job skills and respond extemporaneously to interview questions - 6.
-Research project group presentation: With a partner, develop and carry out a research project on an environmental issue and then present your findings in an interactive group presentation
+Interview presentation: Develop and present your resume and job skills and respond extemporaneously to interview questions

+6. Research project presentation: Develop and carry out a research project on an environmental issue and then present your findings in an interactive group presentation